vperpl/sex-ploits/README.md

 **Honor** - Spam requests to receive keys fragments / honor orbs/ get in 1 day from locked honor 0 to honor lvl 2<br>
 **Crash Client Exploit** - [Ressurected in 11.5] Let's crash streamers again - tool in discord.[Semi Patched on EUW/NA]<br>
 **Activate PASS for free** - Ye, don't pay to earn toens, ust activate the stash :3 <br>
-**See enemies** - you can see enemies IN GAME real time update + you can see the picks in champion selects (what they pick in ban phase before they lock/their turn comes in)<br>
+**See enemies** - you can see enemies IN GAME real time update + you can see the picks in champion selects (what they pick in ban phase before they lock/their turn comes in) - tested in Darius Jungle Patch 11.8 - literaly picking darius going enemy jungle camping him 24/7 maing kids rage quit from jungle XDDDD (recommended external so you dont get ban risk)<br>

 **TBA** - TBA<br>